nitxiodev/jupyter-multi-download/README.md

 After that, go to the url where your jupyter is deployed, and reload the page.

+# Options
+With the focus on jupyter window:
+- Keep **Ctrl** pressed and hover the mouse through each file to make a multiple selection (v0.2b).

 # Last notes
 This script has been tested using tampermonkey on Chromium 66 and Firefox Quantum 61 with Jupyter-notebook 5.6.0